aldro61/kover/doc_example.md

 kover dataset create --genome-type tsv --genome-source KmerMatrix.tsv --phenotype-name "Rifampicin resistance" --phenotype-metadata metadata.tsv --output example.kover --progress
 ```

 This produces a Kover dataset called "example.kover".
-From now on, you no longer need the original example data files.
+From now on, you no longer need the original data files.

 You can now use the [kover dataset info](doc_dataset.html#listing-information-about-a-dataset) command to print information about the dataset.
 For example, to list the identifiers
 of the genomes contained in the dataset, use: